Orca (1977 film)

 Orca (also known as Orca: The Killer Whale) is a 1977 thriller film directed by Michael Anderson, from a screenplay by Luciano Vincenzoni and Sergio Donati based on a novel by Arthur Herzog, and starring Richard Harris, Charlotte Rampling, Will Sampson, Bo Derek, Keenan Wynn and Robert Carradine.
 The film follows a male orca tracking down and getting revenge on a fishing boat and its captain for unintentionally killing the whale's pregnant mate and their unborn calf.

 Executive producer Dino De Laurentiis commissioned the project to cash in on the blockbuster success of Jaws.
 Filming took place in Newfoundland and Labrador and Malta, with many of the orca scenes shot at the Marineland of the Pacific and the Marine World theme parks.

-Upon release, the film was a minor box office success, but received mostly unfavorable reception from critics and audiences alike due to its similarities to Jaws, released two years prior.
+Upon release, the film was a minor box office success, but received mostly unfavorable reception from critics and audiences alike due to its similarities to Jaws, which released two years prior.

 Plot

-Nolan is an Irish Canadian fisherman living in Newfoundland, who catches marine animals in order to pay the mortgage on his boat, Bumpo, and eventually return to Ireland.
-Nolan's crew is looking for a great white shark on behalf of a local aquarium, but the shark targets the aquarium's representative, Ken.
+Captain Nolan is an Irish Canadian fisherman living in Newfoundland who catches marine animals to pay the mortgage on his boat, "Bumpo", and eventually return to Ireland.
+Nolan's crew is looking for a great white shark for a local aquarium, but the shark targets the aquarium's representative, Ken.
 An orca intervenes and kills the shark, saving Ken's life.

 Nolan switches targets to the much more valuable orca.
-He attempts to harpoon the creature but accidentally strikes a female orca instead, leaving her with a fatal wound.
+He attempts to harpoon the creature but accidentally strikes a female orca instead.
+The pain causes the female orca to swim into the boat's propellers, fatally wounding her.
 Nolan and his crew get the orca on board, where she subsequently miscarries.
 The captain hoses the dead fetus overboard as the male orca, the female's mate, looks on and screams in anguish.

 The enraged male tries to ram Bumpo.
 Nolan's first mate, Novak, cuts the dead female loose to distract their attacker, but the orca jumps the boat and takes him with it under the ocean.
 The following day, the orca pushes his dead mate onto the shore.
-Nolan agrees to kill the male, as the presence of an angry orca is causing the fish that are vital to the village's economy to migrate.
-The orca continues his vengeance by sinking several fishing boats and rupturing underwater oil pipes that deprive the villagers of fuel.
+Nolan agrees to kill the male, as the angry orca is causing the fish vital to the village's economy to migrate.
+The orca continues his vengeance by sinking several fishing boats and rupturing underwater oil pipes, depriving the villagers of fuel.